Skip to main content

 Guaranteed Sales

-Less time selling means more time on quality.
-And your marketing costs drop because you're not constantly chasing the same revenue.
+Which means less time selling, more time on quality.
+And you're not haemorrhaging money on marketing chasing the same revenue over and over.

 Use Seasonal Surplus

-Every florist has days when certain stems are plentiful and cheap.
-Subscriptions give you somewhere productive to put that surplus.
-The arrangement style stays consistent, but the specific flowers rotate based on what's best value that week.
+Every florist knows the feeling — certain stems are suddenly everywhere and dirt cheap.
+Subscriptions give you somewhere useful to put all that surplus.
+The style stays consistent, but which flowers go in?
+That depends on what's brilliant value this week.

 Corporate Opportunity

-Offices are the dream subscription customer.
-Reception flowers, boardroom arrangements, bouquets for the MD's desk.
-These are recurring needs with budget already set aside.
-Win a corporate account and it can run for years without you lifting a finger to resell it.
+Offices.
+They're the golden ticket here.
+Reception flowers, boardroom arrangements, something nice for the MD's desk.
+These are needs that already have budget allocated.
+Win one corporate account and it can tick along for years without you ever needing to resell it.

 Types of Subscriptions